the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 |

-An important aspect of |TVB| storage is that each data/datatype has associated a GUID, which makes it unique on every system where that data exists.
+An important aspect of |TVB| storage is that each data/datatype has a GUID, which makes it unique on every system where that data exists.

 Exchange Projects
 -----------------

-|TVB| product can be installed both on a server, to be used concurrent by multiple
+|TVB| product can be installed both on a server, to be used concurrently by multiple
 users, but also as a standalone application on a desktop/laptop for personal use.
 Specifically for the second scenario, there was an important request to allow people to exchange data.
 So, |TVB| has a mechanism to export and import an entire